leighklotz/llamafiles/README.md

 ## user utilities
 - systype.sh - Pipe to help.sh to provide context for distro-specific questions
 - nvfree.sh - check your GPU usage
 - codeblock.sh [lang] [cmd] - Pipe to help.sh to wrap output of cmd in a codeblock of type lang.
+- bashblock.sh [cmd] - Pipe to help.sh to wrap output of cmd in a bash-like template.

 ## images
 These are less developed.